How to Prepare for Your Accreta Delivery

 Guided Meditations to Promote Successful Surgery by Belleruth Naparstek; plastic no-metal headphones that can be worn during surgery and an iPod or music player for OR (if your team allows this).
 (7)

-This was recommended to me and I found it immensely helpful.
 While in the hospital awaiting delivery I often felt frustrated that there wasn’t much I could do to impact my situation, using this soundtrack gave me an activity that I felt was proactive, productive and a way to invest in my surgical outcome and recovery.
 And it’s not just me, you can actually read a journal article study about this exact album; the results were that participants had lower levels of anxiety on the day of their surgery.
 My team was supportive and recommended I get plastic no-metal headphones (“like those cheap ones you get on an airplane”) so that I could listen to the surgery track in the operating room.
 I got these ones.

 Treats / activities for when your kids come to visit.
 I had coloring books and markers and a few toys.
 I would order extra cookies or packaged snacks with meals and stash them in a designated treat drawer for when my older son came to visit.
 He knew visiting mama also got him an oatmeal cookie!
 (6)